lambdatoast/lambdatoast.github.com/_drafts/map-and-bind.md

 ## A more meaningful abstraction

-Let's define a kind of data that expresses the idea of not being certain about the existence of a value of some type:
+Let's introduce a type that represent the notion of not being certain about the existence of a value of some type:

     data Possibly a = some(x: a) | nothing